prisma/prisma1/examples/1.0/auth/README.md

 # Authentication

-This example demonstrates how to implement an **email-password-based authentication** workflow with Graphcool.
+This example demonstrates how to implement an **email-password-based authentication** workflow with Prisma.
 Feel free to use it as a template for your own project!

 ## Overview

-This directory contains a GraphQL server (based on [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/)) which connects to a Graphcool database service.
+This directory contains a GraphQL server (based on [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/)) which connects to a Prisma database service.

 ```
 .
 ├── README.md
 ├── database
 │   ├── datamodel.graphql
-│   └── graphcool.yml
+│   └── prisma.yml
 ├── src
 │   ├── generated
-│   │   └── graphcool.graphql
+│   │   └── prisma.graphql
 │   ├── schema.graphql
 │   ├── index.js
 │   ├── auth.js